American Idol: Initial auditions

 For the first eighteen seasons, contestants went through at least three sets of cuts.
 The first was a brief audition with a few other contestants in front of selectors which may include one of the show's producers.
 Although auditions can exceed 10,000 in each city, only a few hundred of these made it past the preliminary round of auditions.
 Successful contestants then sing in front of producers, where more may be cut.
 Only then can they proceed to audition in front of the judges, which is the only audition stage shown on television.
 Those selected by the judges are sent to Hollywood.
-Between 10 and 60 people in each city may make it to Hollywood.
+Between 10 and 60 people in each city may make it to Hollywood (the average total is between 150 and 200).

 From the nineteenth season onwards, contestants request a Zoom interview and audition remotely for the show's producers.
 If the audition goes well, they will then invite the contestants to audition in front of the judges, in one of the audition cities.